Stop Living Paycheck to Paycheck

 By creating a simple budget and making a commitment to stick to it, we can dig ourselves out of this dire situation.
 We have to be willing to live on a budget and stick to it at all costs.
 By making a budget we can get a grip on our finances and pay off those long overdue bills and be in a position to take care of bills in a timely manner.

 The key is to embrace the idea of budgeting.
-Once we do that we can work towards changing our spending habits that have gotten us in so much trouble.
+Once we do that we can work towards changing the spending habits that have gotten us in so much trouble.
 Budgeting will help you make a financial plan to get out this situation.
-The key is to bringing your expenses under control.
+The key is to bring your expenses under control.

 Track Your Expenses

 If you are in this situation it is likely that you are not tracking your expenses.
 Track each and every expense you make.
 Go